cine-file/rate/README.md

 5. Confirm Script Properties are set.
 6. Deploy a new web app version.
 7. Confirm `CONFIG.GAS_URL` in `index.html` points to the deployed `/exec` URL.

+Run `setupActiveSheetTabs` only when setting up the active tabs, rebuilding summary tabs, or repairing their formatting.
+A normal frontend-only change does not require it.
+A `Code.gs` change does require a new Apps Script deployment for the live GitHub Pages site to use it.